scssyworks/silkrouter/README.md

 JQuery router is a SPA (Single Page Apps) router plugin for jQuery.

 # Upgrade to Silkrouter (Recommended)
-``Silkrouter`` is the next version of JQuery router (without jQuery).
-Refer to <a href="https://github.com/scssyworks/silkrouter/blob/feature/ver2/MIGRATION.md">migration documentation</a> to migrate to newest version.
+``Silkrouter`` is latest recommended version.
+Refer to <a href="https://github.com/scssyworks/silkrouter/blob/feature/ver2/MIGRATION.md">migration documentation</a> to migrate to this version.

 # Installation